 Devotees come to Maha Shivaratri with a pot filled with the holy Ganga water to pour on the Shivalingam.
 Ladies petition God for her prosperity of their spouses and children; an unmarried lady goes to get their ideal husband like Shiva in the future; young men go to get a wonderful wife and effective life in the future.
 The sanctuary is loaded with the sound of chimes and individuals yells of “Shankar ji ki Jai” or “Mahadev ji ki Jai.”

-100 hour Yoga Teacher Training in Rishikesh Our 100 Hour Yoga Teacher Training Course is two weeks...
+200 Hour Yoga Teacher Training in Rishikesh Our 200-Hour Yoga Teacher Training in Rishikesh is...

 Our academy guides students toward self empowerment and transformation while they deepen their own...